umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Slider/index.md

 # Slider

-The slider slides through your selected content, it can be very visually pleasing to have it go through images.
+The slider slides through your selected content.
+It can be very visually pleasing to have it go through images.

 ## Sample